Our Research: Workforce

 While small business owners spend their days concentrating on whatever their particular specialty is--be it marketing services, dry cleaning or landscaping, there's one thing they all have in common: they have to contend with a host of larger issues ranging from employee pay and benefits, medical leave issues, nondiscrimination and more.
 These are issues they deal with often times on a daily basis, which means they know better than most what kind of solutions would be helpful when shaping public policy.
 The topics below clearly outline small business owners' opinions on these important workforce topics.

-Small business owners are still recovering from the Great Recession and doing everything they can to fortify their businesses, and with them, the economy.
-In communities across the country, it is the jobs small businesses provide and the consumers they serve that keep our recovery moving.
+New York small business owners are still recovering from the Great Recession and doing everything they can to fortify their businesses, and with them, the economy.
+In order to grow and thrive, entrepreneurs need smart policies that help bolster their bottom lines and fuel the consumer demand that underpins economic success.